French war planning 1920–1940: Battle

-Dyle Plan, 10–20 May 1940

-1st Army Group

 From 1:00 a.m., GQG received information from Brussels and Luxembourg, that the German invasion was about to begin and at 4:35 a.m., the invasion of France and the Low Countries commenced.
-Gamelin was woken at 6:30 a.m. and ordered the Dyle Plan to start.
+Gamelin was woken at 6:30 a.m. and ordered the Dyle plan to start.
 Around dawn on 10 May, German bombers attacked targets in the Netherlands and began to drop parachutists onto airfields.
 Dutch, French and British aircraft attacked the Luftwaffe on the ground and in the air but several airfields were captured.
-The French Seventh Army drove forward on the northern flank and advanced elements reached Breda on 11 May, by when, the Germans had captured the north-eastern frontier provinces of the Netherlands, were advancing on The Hague (Den Haag) and fighting in Rotterdam.
-The French found that the Moerdijk causeway had been captured by German paratroops, cutting the link between southern and northern Holland, forcing the Dutch Army to retire north towards Amsterdam and Rotterdam.
+The French Seventh Army drove forward on the northern flank and advanced elements reached Breda on 11 May.

+By this time, the Germans had captured the north-eastern frontier provinces of the Netherlands, were advancing on The Hague (Den Haag) and fighting in Rotterdam.
+The French found that the Moerdijk bridges had been captured by German paratroops, cutting the link between southern and northern Holland, forcing the Dutch Army to retire northwards towards Amsterdam and Rotterdam.
+The paratroopers held the bridges until Wehrmacht troups arrived.
 The French collided with the 9th Panzer Division and the advance of the 25th Motorised Infantry Division (25e Division d'Infanterie Motorisée) was stopped by German infantry, tanks and Junkers Ju 87 Stuka dive-bombers.